How many people are there on the boat?

 If I lose or damage equipment form you, will you charge me?

 We ask you to look after our equipment very carefully.
 While we account for general wear and tear, you will be charged for lost or grossly damaged equipment.
 You will be asked to sign an agreement.

 How much is my entrance fee to the park?

-The daily entrance fee is $20 for foreigners and $5 for Panamanians and residents (please bring proof of your nationality or resident status, as they will ask to see it in the shop where we collet all the fees.
+The daily entrance fee is $20 for foreigners and $5 for Panamanians and residents.
+Please bring proof of your nationality or resident status, as we will ask to see it in the shop where we collet all the fees.

 What do I need to bring the day of the tour?